 Participation is more than just speaking in class.
 Being an engaged listener is to participate in a meaningful way.
-Participation also consists in engaging in your responsibility to find important information on the course outline, keeping track of due dates, submitting material on time, and keeping up with course content when you are unable to attend class, which includes watching recorded lectures.
+Participation also consists in engaging in your responsibility to find important information on the course outline, keeping track of due dates, submitting material on time, and keeping up with course content when you are unable to attend lectures.
 Of course, it also entails finishing the reading beforehand and preparing any questions you might have about the material.
 One benefit of participation is that it better enables you to understand difficult philosophical concepts, get clarity on others' arguments, and offers the opportunity to practice developing our own arguments.
 Your grade will be based on a combination of all these aspects of participation.

-Quizzes and Exams:
+Comprehension and Critical Analysis Exams:

-The quizzes are take-home and should be completed through D2L prior to the due date.
-The exams are "in-class" (see the requirements for VC students below).
-The purpose of the quizzes and exams is to give you the opportunity to illustrate your understanding of the course material, which includes course readings, lectures, and in-class discussions.
-You will also illustrate your critical thinking skills by developing written arguments in response to case studies selected from the textbook.
+You will complete three exams for this course, the last of which will be held during the final exam period.
+The purpose of the exams is to give you the opportunity to illustrate your understanding of the course material, which includes course readings, lectures, and in-class discussions.
+You will also illustrate your critical thinking skills by developing written arguments in response to the given topics.
 These are all skills you will develop in class; thus, it is to your advantage to attend and actively participate in every class.
-Further details of the exams will be explained closer to the exam dates.